lizap/azure-content/articles/remotapp-ps.md

-# Azure RemoteApp PowerShell modules and SDK
+# Windows PowerShell and SDK for RemoteApp

 **Coming soon!**